-Study Links Curcumin to Athletic Performance and Recovery
+Study Links Curcumin in Turmeric to Sports Performance and Recovery

 Curcumin, the increasingly popular (and well-researched) curcuminoid found in Turmeric has been dominating industry headlines.
 One of the driving forces behind curcumin’s seemingly meteoric rise to fame has been its own versatility.

 Already recognized for its potential as key supplement ingredient for the “healthy aging”/“beauty from within” categories, the results of sports nutrition studies like this one published in The FASEB Journal during April of 2017 have suggested that curcumin may be able to play a key role in supporting athletic health and muscle recovery.

 “Curcumin Reduces Muscle Damage and Soreness Following Muscle-Damaging Exercise”

 Recognizing that for both competitive/professional level and novice level athletes, training will almost always require the introduction of new or unaccustomed exercise that will – more likely than not – result in the kind of skeletal muscle tissue damage, swelling, (temporarily) decreased force output, and secondary inflammatory response and soreness that we’ve come to associate with healthy exercise.